 Log level data provides publishers and advertisers with bulk information which can later be extracted and leveraged for their benefit (like campaigning, advertising, and targeting).
 Generally, vendors partnered with publishers collect and store log level data, a part of which is shared with publishers in the form of user data.

 Why Would A Publisher Need It?

 For starters, log level data can help publishers create a detailed buyer’s persona of their users.
-Next, they can share it with advertisers for a better ad targeting.
-The advertisers can use the shared data to target ads based on individual interest.
-And most vendors readily share the this part (user’s data) with the publishers and advertisers.
+Next, they can share it with advertisers for better ad targeting.
+The advertisers can use shared data to target ads based on individual interests.
+And most vendors readily share this part (user’s data) with the publishers and advertisers.